 It usually takes 15 to 30 minutes for the freon in an air conditioner to get to the proper concentration.
 It is, nonetheless, a good rule of thumb to wait the maximum amount of time “just in case.”

-- How To Recharge A Window Air Conditioner?
-Comprehensive Guide
+- How To Check The Freon In A Home Air Conditioner?
+Ultimate Guide

 This time of year is a misery without a fan, cooler, or air conditioning.
 During the summer, a fan, chiller, or air conditioner is a must-have piece of equipment in our home.
 An air conditioner, among other things, is a regularly used electrical cooling appliance.